OVERVIEW AND RESOURCES

 Mega Engine is preconfigured to be run on a 15khz CRT monitor in glorious 240p.
 You can easily switch between HDMI operation in HD and low-res operation on a classic CRT TV or monitor.
 To connect the ME to a CRT using a component connection (this includes PVM/BVM monitors and a lot of North American CRT sets), we recommend the Portta HDMI to component converter, which is easily available from Amazon.
 This is a straight DAC that simply converts the ME's HDMI output 1:1 into an analogue component signal without additional processing or scaling.
 For connecting to RGB monitors instead your start should be the Portta HDMI to VGA converter, again easily available from Amazon.
 This will provide you with a 15khz RGBHV output.
 Should you want to run the ME on a Scart-RGB television set, you additionally need a HD15 to Scart sync combiner, but better get in touch with us first to confirm compatibility of your TV with any specific converter.
 Some options are listed below.

 Here we have compiled three short videos to give you a quick impression of the system running.
 One video goes through the pre-installed emulators, while the second one demonstrates the loading of a physical Mega CD disc and the third one shows the same for a physical PC Engine CD-Rom disc.
-We will be moving the videos to YouTube sometime soon, but at the moment we can only offer a file download via torrent.
+We will be moving the videos to YouTube eventually, but at the moment we can only offer a file download via torrent.
 The three files combined are 823 MB in size.
 These are in 720p format (h264 codec).

 Download the User Guide and Build Guide: